doc4d/docs/docs/API/SessionClass.md

 - [**Web user sessions**](WebServer/sessions.md): Web user sessions are available when [scalable sessions are enabled in your project](WebServer/sessions.md#enabling-web-sessions).
 They are used for Web connections (including REST access), and are controlled by assigned [privileges](../ORDA/privileges.md).
 - [**Desktop sessions**](../Desktop/sessions.md), which include:
-   - [**Remote user sessions**](../Desktop/sessions.md#remote-user-sessions): In client/server applications, remote users have their own sessions managed on the server.
+   - [**Remote user sessions**](../Desktop/sessions.md#remote-user-sessions): In client/server applications, remote users have their own sessions, managed from the client and from the server.
    - [**Stored procedures sessions**](../Desktop/sessions.md#stored-procedure-sessions): Virtual user session for all stored procedures executed on the server.
    - [**Standalone sessions**](../Desktop/sessions.md#standalone-sessions): Local session object returned in single-user application (useful in development and test phases of client/server applications).